6G-SANDBOX/6G-Library/tsn/README.md

-# This is the documentation main page
+# TSN

+Component that enables the capability of using TSN endpoints in the Trial Network

+NOTE: Currently tsn is only available in the site "uma"